 This shows where the maximumDisplayScale of the ENC data available changes.
 The ECDIS should warn the mariner of upcoming ENC scale change.
 Only the major changes in maximumDisplayScale resulting from the scale jumping more than three steps in maximumDisplayScales should be shown.
 The steps are given in S-101.

-The "chart scale boundaries", where the maximumDisplayScale of the data changes, must be symbolised on the ECDIS display by a simple linestyle LS(solid, 1, CHGRD).
-Alternatively linestyle LC(SCLBDYnn) may be used,.
+The "chart scale boundaries", where the maximumDisplayScale of the data changes, must be symbolised on the ECDIS display by a solid 0.32mm wide line using colour token CHGRD.
+Alternatively linestyle SCLBDY51 may be used.
 The display priority is 9; over-radar; standard display; viewing group 21030.

 When scale boundaries of smaller scale DataCoverage areas overlap larger scale DataCoverage areas, that portion of the scale boundary which intersects the larger scale DataCoverage area should not be visible.